MOV-AI/movai-flow/README.md

 ## Initializing Environment
 Before starting MOV.AI Flow™ for the first time, You need to prepare your environment, i.e. create the necessary files, directories and initialize the database.

-To do it, edit .env file and customize variables values:
+To do it, edit the .env file and customize variables values:

     gedit .env

-> Values present in the environment at runtime always override those defined inside the .env file.
+> Values in the environment at runtime always override those defined inside the .env file.
 Similarly, values passed via command-line arguments take precedence as well.

 ## Running MOV.AI Flow™

 ### Setting the essential environment vars
 To use the scripts that are available in the `scripts/` directory we should first set the APP_PATH environment variable

-First `cd` in to your cloned repository, then set the APP_PATH by running the below command:
+First `cd` into your cloned repository, then set the APP_PATH by running the below command:
 ```
 export APP_PATH=$(pwd)
 ```

 ## Starting the IDE

-It's is recommended to start the services using the scripts provided in the scripts directory rather than the docker-compose.
-The scripts provide pre and post steps that are required for the project.
-At the end the script uses the docker-compose to start the services.
+It is recommended to start the services using the scripts provided in the scripts directory rather than the docker-compose.
+The scripts provide pre and post-steps that are required for the project.
+In the end, the script uses the docker-compose to start the services.

 Now you can start core services, using the movai-flow-launch script